Scholarships and awards

 To find out all eligibility details and requirements for the Assistance towards success scholarship program, choose the situation that applies to you:

-- I am a student who is in the process of registering for the PEP.
+- I am a student who is in the process of registering for the PEP (recognized bachelor's degree completed or in the process of being completed).

 This scholarship program is intended for candidates in the CPA profession, registered with the Ordre des comptables professionnels agréés du Québec and who are ranked on the Canadian Honour Roll at the Common Final Examination.